 Honorarium for the PDF Coordinator: \$2250, paid in three equal instalments of \$750 per funding cycle at an estimated time of 40 hours per cycle.

-Honorarium for the PDF Representative: \$600, paid out as \$150 per meeting.
+Honorarium for the PDF Representatives: \$600, paid out as \$150 per meeting per position.

 Research Costs Fund Committee